 Sometimes it does the soul good to be transported to yonder laid back times of Easy Rider (the film), Doc Hollyday, Lynyrd Skynyrd, Creedence Clearwater Revival and the likes.
-Just makes you want to put on your cowboy boots, hunt for these tight jeans, don a Stetson and go a-cruisin’.
-Down dusty highways, across broken service stations to stop at a saloon in a windy town for beers, burgers and fun.
+Just makes you want to put on your cowboy boots, hunt for these tight jeans, don a Stetson, and go a-cruisin’.
+Down them dusty highways, across broken service stations to stop at a saloon in a windy town for beers, burgers, and fun.

 Promised Land immediately impresses with authenticity!

 The album sticks straight with this dusty, scratchy sound that seems to step right out of the 70’s and early ’80s.
 Clearly, this is by no means a sound that we have not heard before.
-But their refreshing, bluesy interpretation of a genre where many have been before will make you want to spend more time with this album, believe me.
-And sometimes they sound like a version of Bear Bone Company without the steroids.
+But their refreshing, bluesy interpretation of a genre where many have been before, will make you want to spend more time with this album, believe me.
+And sometimes they sound like a version of Bear Bone Company or Rattleplague without bourbon.

-The fair variation of song themes, different country instruments, stellar riffs and solos and the smokey voice of Gianluca ‘Luke’ Paterniti gets you this wholesale Southern feeling.
+The fair variation of song themes, different country instruments, stellar riffs and solos, plus the smokey voice of Gianluca ‘Luke’ Paterniti gets you this wholesale Southern feeling.
 Makes you want to check out them cotton fields in Alabama.
 Adding to the apparent good quality of the record is the relatively large number of guest musicians.

 No flaw in the Promised Land, then?

 To sustain 12 tracks, you need to build in a lot of variation.
 And this is mightily difficult in such a genre.
 In this light, a sharper selection of tracks and – consequently – a slimmer, smarter track list would have been better.
-The songs themselves towards the end suffer from undue repetition, which takes a lot of the spice away in a hurry.
-This said, the song structure gets some of the later tracks sound like a country rock version of AC/DC without Brian Johnson.
+The songs themselves towards the end suffer from undue repetition, which takes a lot of the spice away.
+That said, the song structure gets some of the later tracks sound like a country rock version of AC/DC without Brian Johnson.

-But these are small pickings and it does not mean that the songs farther down the track lists are bad at all.
-Their tune genuinely takes on some speed towards the end.
+But these are small pickings.
+And it does not mean that the songs farther down the track lists are bad at all.
+Their tune genuinely takes on some speed towards the end, too.
 I would particularly recommend The Basement, Thunderstorm, the slower Last Train and the very last track, a ballad going by the name of No More.